russlescai/russlescai/_drafts/YYYY-MM-DD-getting-started-with-github-pages.md

 title: Getting Started with Github Pages
 ---

-TODO:

-* Add image for github signup
-* Add link for jekyll-now site
-* Add link for github for Windows
-* Add link for SourceTree
-* Create flyingcrown github accountf
-* Add image for basic jekyll folder structure
-* Add image for configure with custom domain

 As you may know, I am using [Github Pages](https://pages.github.com) to host my blog.
 I previously wrote about [setting up CloudFlare and hosting for my blog](./2016-10-05-setting-up-cloudflare-and-pages-to-host-my-new-blog).
 In this post I will go into some more detail about getting started with Github pages.

 Before going too far, I will mention this a technical article and a basic knowledge of git and markdown is required.